Retro-Devils/WickedOS/README.md

 ## Notes and comments

--Please see Konstakangs Website for more FAQ.
+- Please see Konstakangs Website for more FAQ.

--Tested many times so far so good .
+- Tested many times so far so good .

--If you have problems please report to "Retro Devils Support" Facebook group.
+- If you have problems please report to "Retro Devils Support" Facebook group.
 Konstakangs build is super solid, if thiers a issue its more than likely something we did .

--This is open source project so feel free to use and modify .
+- This is open source project so feel free to use and modify .

--Other android builds exist.
+- Other android builds exist.

--You can easily DIY this to a extent.
+- You can easily DIY this to a extent.
 We built custom themes, used different apks etc.

--With DIY aspect in mind we did not release a base.
-Just Arcade Punks version.
-Base will be released when/if we compile android ourselves.

--Don't like the boot video?
+- Don't like the boot video?
 Use Boot animator in android section to change it ,

 # Whats the future plans for WickedOS?

--More version and images built on os.
+- More versions and images built on os.

--Focus on getting more  "popular " systems before all systems .
+- Focus on getting more  "popular " systems before all systems .

--A "Frontend Switcher ".
-Partly implemented now .
-Press home twice select frontend to launch.
-Currently list all apps to pick from as home app.
+- A "Frontend Switcher "

+- A better android frontend

 # What do you want to see in WickedOS ?